8 Analysis dataset preparation

 The covariate columns WT0, HT0, AGE0, and SEX have been added as well containing numerical values.

-Table 8.2: Example dataset 1 imported as IQRdataGENERAL (selected columns and first 12 rows)
+Table 8.3: Table 8.4: Example dataset 1 imported as IQRdataGENERAL (selected columns and first 12 rows)

 IXGDF USUBJID TRTNAME TIME TIMEUNIT VALUE AMT EVID YTYPE ADM MDV CENS WT0 HT0 AGE0 SEX